Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 - [May 16, 2025]: No errors encountered during Schedules page implementation.
 Initial FullCalendar CSS import issues were resolved earlier by importing `main.css` in `/src/app/global.css`.
 Text overflow on mobile was fixed by hiding text in Month view and using colored blocks.
 - [May 17, 2025]: Encountered `net::ERR_CONNECTION_REFUSED` error when loading merchandise images (e.g., `/public/images/team-thunderhawks-merch.jpg`) in `/app/teams/[id]/page.tsx`.
 Resolved by correcting the path to `/images/team-thunderhawks-merch.jpg` (removed `/public` prefix), as Next.js serves static files from the `public/` directory directly.
+- [May 17, 2025]: Encountered build errors during `npm run build`: ESLint error (`Cannot find package 'typescript-eslint'`) and TypeScript type mismatch in `/app/schedules/page.ts`.
+Resolved the ESLint error by installing `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin`.
+Fixed the TypeScript error by moving `events` and `teams` exports to `/src/lib/schedules/data.ts` and updating imports in affected files.

 **To-Do List**